andersmatre/RedditSaver/README.md

 ## Installing
 Follow these steps to install this project:
   1. Click [HERE](https://s3.us-east-2.amazonaws.com/andersmatre.com/RedditSaver.zip) to begin the download.
-  2. When the download is completed extract the zip folder to somewhere you like.
+  2. Extract the .zip folder to somewhere you would like.
-  3. Run the .exe file to use the project.
+  3. Run the .exe file.
   4. Have fun!